Approved: Sputnik V, AstraZeneca, Pfizer-BioNTech and Sinovac

 Vladimir Putin said on May 21 that Kyrgyzstan and Armenia may be able to produce the Sputnik V vaccine domestically, adding that Russia is the only country sharing such technology.
 Kyrgyz President Sadyr Japarov said he was eager to collaborate.
 Putin reiterated the idea in a meeting with Japarov on May 24 in Sochi.

 The AstraZeneca vaccine is expected in May.
 First Deputy Prime Minister Artem Novikov told parliament on April 28 that 40,000 doses of Sputnik V will also arrive in May, AKIpress reported.
 The country hopes to vaccinate at-risk populations by the autumn, he said.

-An online (and thus not representative) poll of 3,100 Kyrgyzstanis conducted by the 24.kg news agency found 75 percent would accept the Sputnik V jab, 5 percent the AstraZeneca shot when it becomes available, and only 3 percent would consent to taking the Sinopharm vaccine, which has been available since March.
+Polls: An online (and thus not representative) poll of 3,100 Kyrgyzstanis conducted by the 24.kg news agency found 75 percent would accept the Sputnik V jab, 5 percent the AstraZeneca shot when it becomes available, and only 3 percent would consent to taking the Sinopharm vaccine.
 17 percent said they would not be vaccinated, the website reported on April 26.

 - A survey by the Health Ministry with the support of the WHO found 55 percent of the population is willing to be vaccinated, Knews reported on April 6.
 The survey of 1,000 people found 18 percent reported having used antibiotics to prevent or treat coronavirus.
 Antibiotics do not work against viruses and misuse is dangerous.